DMegaritis/mgait/README.md

 Note on biomechanical definitions
 : The biomechanical logic and gait event definitions implemented in MultiGait are based on the specifications defined within Mobilise-D.

+Software developed by Dr Dimitrios Megaritis.
+Scientific authorship is listed in `CITATION.cff`.

 ---

 Table of Contents